 If you want to slow the process down, if your home is too warm or you just can’t keep up with drinking it or making it, then place it in the fridge and feed it once a week.
 To do this take it out of the fridge, let it get to room temperature, feed it the same as day 2 and let it sit for a few hours and either use it or put it back in the fridge.
 This is perfect if you want to go on holidays

 ~ Making soda from your ginger bug ~

-There a a few different ideas and recipes for ginger bug soda.
+There are a few different ideas and recipes for ginger bug soda.
 All you have to do is look on Pinterest and there’s plenty.

-I simply used 3 cups fruit juice and 1/2 cup of ginger bug.
+I simply used 3 cups of fruit juice and 1/2 cup of ginger bug.

 Just strain the bug, you can strain all of it and set aside 1/4 cup to keep your bug going.